aniketpurohit/2024-notes/mssql/transact-SQL/Queries.md

 SELECT current_value from sys.sequences where name  = 'sequences'
 ```

-`ALTER SEQUENCE` statement modifies the properties of an existing sequence. use si in the relation to `RESTART WITH` clause, which 'reseds' a given sequence
+`ALTER SEQUENCE` statement modifies the properties of an existing sequence. use si in the relation to `RESTART WITH` clause, which 'reseeds' a given sequence

 ```SQL
 ALTER SEQUENCE dbo.sequence1